remix-run/remix/docs/guides/data-writes.md

 };
 ```

-Just like `useLoaderData` returns the values from the `loader`, `useActionData` will return the data from the action.
+Like `useLoaderData` returns the values from the `loader`, `useActionData` will return the data from the action.
 It will only be there if the navigation was a form submission, so you always have to check if you've got it or not.

 ```tsx [1,8,18,23-27,35,40-44]
 import { redirect, useActionData } from "remix";